andresguanipa/andresguanipa/README.md

 *Passionate about what I do, I enjoy learning new things and making amazing applications.*

 *I am also a self-taught person.
-I am constantly learning new things about Programming and Web Development with almost two years in this profession.*
+I am constantly learning new things about Programming and Web Development with almost four years in this profession.*

 *I am a fast learner thanks to my enthusiasm for technology.*

-*I am currently working in the position of Software Development Engineer at Servieduca (URBE), my specific role is in the Backend development area using the Java framework, Spring.*

 *Also, I always say:*